raftAtGit/Chainvayler/README.md

 And this one shows local (no replication) write performance with respect to number of writer threads.
 Tested on an AWS `d2.xlarge` VM (without Kubernetes)
 ![Local write performance](https://chainvayler-public.s3-us-west-2.amazonaws.com/images/chart_local_write_performance.png)

+Above chart also suggests, disk write speed is not the bottleneck of low TX/second numbers when both replication and persistence is enabled.
+Possibly there is a lot to improve here by making disk writes asynchronous.

 Note, for some reason I couldn't figure out yet, Java IO performance drops to ridiculous numbers in Kubernetes after some heavy writes.
 That's the reason why high replica counts with persistence are missing in the overall write performance chart and non-replication tests are done on a plain VM.